Last updated on December 19, 2022

 - Take a rapid antigen test on day 5.
-If the test is negative AND you do not have symptoms or if your symptoms are resolving, you may leave isolation after being cleared by Cowell.
+If the test is negative AND you do not have symptoms or if your symptoms are resolving and you are fever free for 24 hours, without medication.

 - If the rapid antigen test taken on day 5 is positive, you must remain in isolation until at least day 7.
 Take a rapid antigen test on day 7.